linuxcaffe/taskextras.org/README.md

 taskextras.org
 ==============

-the sourcefiles, configurations and content that make up taskextras.org
+_the sourcefiles, configurations and content that make up taskextras.org_ Read more in the wiki/About.wiki file, and see some more installation notes in config/notes.md

 ## What?